mongodb/specifications/source/auth/auth.md

 The driver MUST pass the following information to the callback:

 - `timeout`: A timeout, in milliseconds, a deadline, or a `timeoutContext`.

+- `username`: The username given as part of the connection string or `MongoClient` parameter.

 - `version`: The callback API version number.
 The version number is used to communicate callback API changes that are not breaking but that users may want to know about and review their implementation.
 Drivers MUST pass `1` for the